Deb Never

+Deborah Jung (born April 14, 1993), best known professionally as Deb Never, is an American singer-songwriter and musician based in Los Angeles, California.

+To date, her discography consists of one studio album; Arcade (2026) released through American independent label, Giant Music, alongside three EP's; House on Wheels (2019), Where Have All the Flowers Gone?
+(2021) and Thank You for Attending (2023).

 Early life

-Never grew up in Seattle and Spokane, Washington, and also lived in China, Malaysia, and South Korea as a child.
+Jung grew up in Seattle and Spokane, Washington, and also lived in China, Malaysia, and South Korea as a child.
 Her mother is a nurse, while her father is a traveling pastor.
 She is of Korean descent.
 She suffered from social anxiety as a child.
 Interested in music from a young age, she began playing the guitar at the age of eleven, learning how to do so on one that she stole from a South Korean church.

 As a student at a South Korean middle school, music became a "lifeline" to her due to an inability to speak the Korean language.
 She began writing music at the age of fifteen.
 She utilized the software GarageBand to teach herself to create music.
 In 2015, instead of attending the University of Washington, where she was accepted to, she moved to Los Angeles to take up guitar session work.